vectordotdev/timber-io/_posts/2017-04-01-quit-using-activesupport-tagged-logging.md

 ```

 For anyone that's managed Rails logs in a production environment, this was a _very_ welcome change.
 It basically allowed you to add context to your logs.
-Such as the `request_id`, `user_id`,
-`request_path`, and anything else you wanted.
-When it came time to search your logs, you thanked
+When it came time to resolve an issue and
-all things good that these tags were in your logs.
+search your logs, you thanked all things good that these tags were in your logs.

 ## The problem

-While `ActiveSupport::TaggedLogging` is great on the surface, in practice your logs start to
+While `ActiveSupport::TaggedLogging` is great on the surface, in practice it has flaws.
+To start,
-look like this:
+your logs start to look like this:

 ```
 [c6034478-4026-4ded-9e3c-088c76d056f1] [72.48.77.213] [f75f36519c5c55021708b88ad6dad68fedf5d] [2322] Started GET "/" for 72.48.77.213 at 2016-01-06 20:30:21 +0000